 Wiley Wyatt Smith purchased 100 acres in 1878 for $200.
 He and his wife, Parthenia, built a four-room log home called Oak Spring Lodge that burned down in 1880.
-The present house was completed in July of 1882 and fronted the carriage road which ran between Highlands and Cashiers.
+The present house was completed in July 1882 and fronted the carriage road between Highlands and Cashiers.

 With three bedrooms upstairs, four rooms downstairs, and two porches, the new house was considered grand!
 The foundation timbers were cut from trees on the property and dragged to the site by horses.

-Prior to the rise of the Bed and Breakfast industry, the family opened the inn as a boarding house.
-Known as The Springdale Lodge, it was in operation for several years as the Smiths raised their family on the farm.
-The children ran the lodge, and as Wiley and Parthenia has long since passed away, the Smith family sold it in 1946 to Colonel W. Ferguson Kernan.
-The House passed through the hands over the years of two other owners, around 1962 to Hudson Clary, and by the end of 1977 the house came under the ownership of Norman and Marie Sharp.
+Before the Bed and Breakfast industry rose, the family opened the inn as a boarding house.
+The Springdale Lodge was in operation for several years as the Smiths raised their family on the farm.
+The children ran the lodge, and as Wiley and Parthenia have long since passed away, the Smith family sold it in 1946 to Colonel W. Ferguson Kernan.
+The House passed through the hands over the years of two other owners, around 1962, to Hudson Clary, and by the end of 1977, the house came under the ownership of Norman and Marie Sharp.

-The farm was primarily used as a summer house until 1998 when it was purchased by Jack and Beth Henry, for whom the current J. Henry Farmhouse Tavern was named, who became the fifth owners of the farm.
-The Henry's set out to gut and restore the century-old farmhouse to its original grandeur.
-He hired contractors, landscape architects and biologists to ensure that the historic home, its land, and lake would maintain their integrity during the restoration.
+The farm was primarily used as a summer house until 1998, when it was purchased by Jack and Beth Henry, for whom the current J. Henry Farmhouse Tavern was named, and they became the fifth farm owner.
+The Henrys set out to gut and restore the century-old farmhouse to its original grandeur.
+He hired contractors, landscape architects, and biologists to ensure that the historic home, land, and lake would maintain their integrity during the restoration.
 In 2001, The Inn at Half-Mile Farm was born.

 In 2006, the Messer family bought and ran the inn until they sold it in 2015.
-Old Edwards Hospitality Group purchased it and added a new wing of deluxe rooms, as well as the Garden House and grape arbor.
+Old Edwards Hospitality Group purchased it and added a new wing of deluxe rooms and the Garden House and grape arbor.
 In the spirit of relaxed hospitality, Old Edwards also added the Woodland Dining Room with its sliding glass walls that reveal beautiful views of Apple Lake.
-The J. Henry Farmhouse Tavern continues the tradition of welcoming guests with unique crafted cocktails and delicious chef-made soups and sandwiches.
+The J. Henry Farmhouse Tavern continues the tradition of welcoming guests with uniquely crafted cocktails and delicious chef-made soups and sandwiches.

 Half-Mile Farm Cabins

-Nestled in a peaceful wooded area on the lower portion of the property are the Half-Mile Farm cabins which originated as eight individual historic cabins in various locations throughout the south.
-Those cabins were carefully dismantled, relocated and reconstructed into the three luxury cabins that exist today: Tavern, Blacksmith’s, Lamons, Justice, Earnest and Elizabeth, Captain's, and Fish.
+Nestled in a peaceful wooded area on the lower portion of the property are the Half-Mile Farm cabins, which originated as eight individual historic cabins in various locations throughout the south.
+Those cabins were carefully dismantled, relocated, and reconstructed into the luxury cabins today: Tavern, Blacksmith's, Lamons, Justice, Earnest and Elizabeth, Captain's, and Fish.

-BLACKSMITH'S CABIN is located behind Tavern and connected by a series of interior stairwells.
+BLACKSMITH'S CABIN is located behind Tavern and connected by several interior stairwells.
 Originally a log blacksmith shop, the structure was built between 1830 and 1880 as part of a farmstead north of Abingdon, Virginia.

 The cabin has the v-notch construction characteristic of the Scottish-Irish, even though Earnest was of German origin.
 Although not original to the log house, the half-timbered brick addition and rock room at the end reflect the architectural styles of the Shenandoah Valley.
 A door under the stairs from an old Virginia mill has a hand-drawn dartboard with pinholes where the game was played.

-CAPTAIN'S & FISH CABINS were originally joined, as they are today, before they were purchased and relocated from southwestern Tennessee.
-Built in the 1840s, Fish was likely the original building and Captain’s was added as the family grew and prospered.
+CAPTAIN'S & FISH CABINS were initially joined, as they are today, before they were purchased and relocated from southwestern Tennessee.
+Built-in the 1840s, Fish was likely the original building, and Captain's was added as the family grew and prospered.

 Legend has it that a captain in the Union Calvary once rode across the farm where the cabins were located during the Civil War on his way to the Battle of Shiloh.
-He was so taken with the beauty of the farm and countryside that after the war was over, he returned to Tennessee, purchased the farm and lived out his years.
+He was so taken with the beauty of the farm and countryside that after the war, he returned to Tennessee, purchased the farm, and lived out his years.